Distinguished Staff Awards honor outstanding Ohio State staff

 Dr. Lauren Hensley’s insight, dedication and empathy have enabled her to positively impact thousands of Ohio State students, faculty and staff each year.
 She works tirelessly to sustain and improve programs offered by the DLC, develop collaborative solutions that advance the DLC and Ohio State’s mission and create engaging courses that help students overcome obstacles and ultimately succeed.
 As co-chair of the Academic Recovery Workgroup, she is instrumental in the success and retention of students.

-Ronald KaufmanRonald Kaufman
+Headshot of Ronald KaufmanRonald Kaufman

 Facilities Superintendent